 TREND: In February, Mexico became the US’s largest trade partner again, surpassing China by US $1.6 billion due to a significant contraction of Chinese imports and exports this month.
 Between January and February 2021, US exports to China contracted 26.83 percent.
 US imports from China contracted 12.99 percent which led to a total US-China trade contraction of 0.9 percentage points from 15.6 percent to 14.7 percent.
 This trend is similar to other years where Chinese trade contracts between January and February.
 Mexico and Canada’s percent of total trade grew by 0.3 percentage points and 0.5 percentage points, respectively.
 However, Mexican total bilateral trade with the US was 0.10 percent lower than February 2020 and 5.55 percent lower than January 2021.
 US exports to Mexico grew this month at a pace not seen in the last ten years while US imports from Mexico contracted.

-• Mexico’s bilateral trade flows have maintained a steady course as total trade changed only by 0.10 percent compared to same month last year while China’s plummeted.
+• Mexico’s bilateral trade flows with the US have maintained a steady course as total trade changed only by 0.10 percent compared to same month last year while China’s plummeted.
 US imports from Mexico suffered a minor slump while US exports to Mexico saw a historic rise of 8.02 percent between January and February not seen over the previous ten years.

 Top 5 US trade partners (as of February 2021)